Please wait loader graphic

 • All of our font glass solutions work with all/any of our cover sizes, and you can purchase as many as you need to use with the same Outex housing/cover, or kit - same kit, multiple front glass covers.

 • Outex also works with UNthreaded, fixed-hood, or fisheye lenses.
 For those, you will need an Outex Dome Lens, which like the rest of our system is modular.
-Consult our FAQs and NEWS pages for additional information.
+Consult our Questions/FAQs pages for additional information.

 • If still in doubt, search the internet for your exact make & model, then look under specifications for filter thread size.
 Contact us if you have any questions.
 The Outex system is also compatible with step-up rings, which we also sell in any/all sizes.
 Just add it/them to your shopping cart and let us know the sizes you need.
 However, we don't recommend stacking step up lenses as it may result in vignetting - especially in wide-angle lenses.
 Just get the sizes you need to match each lens to avoid that problem.